TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-managingspacefordatabasesandpools.md

 ### **TempDB Issues**

-The top wait types associated with tempdb issues is PAGELATCH_* (not PAGEIOLATCH_*).
+The top wait types associated with tempdb issues are PAGELATCH_* (not PAGEIOLATCH_*).
 However, PAGELATCH_* waits do not always mean you have tempdb contention.
 This wait may also mean that you have user-object data page contention due to concurrent requests targeting the same data page.

-To further confirm tempdb contention, use [sys.dm_exec_requests](https://docs.microsoft.com/sql/relational-databases/system-dynamic-management-views/sys-dm-exec-requests-transact-sql?view=sql-server-ver15) to confirm that the wait_resource value begins with 2:x:y where 2 is tempdb is the database ID, x is the file ID, and y is the page ID.
+To further confirm tempdb contention, use [sys.dm_exec_requests](https://docs.microsoft.com/sql/relational-databases/system-dynamic-management-views/sys-dm-exec-requests-transact-sql?view=sql-server-ver15) to confirm that the wait_resource value begins with 2:x:y where 2 is tempdb database ID, x is the file ID, and y is the page ID.
+For example: Wait Resource 2:1:3 is
+DatabaseID: 2 (TempDB)
+File Number: 1 (The first data file)
+Page Number: 3 (SGAM Page) )

 For tempdb contention, a common method is to reduce or re-write application code that relies on tempdb.
 Common tempdb usage areas include: